acheng1757/MacroEnergy-Abbie.jl/docs/src/Manual/assets/blastfurnacebasicoxygenfurnace.md

 ### [Constraints Configuration](@id "bfbof_constraints")

-BfBof assets can have different constraints applied to them, and the user can configure them using the following fields:
+BlastFurnaceBasicOxygenFurnace assets can have different constraints applied to them, and the user can configure them using the following fields:

 | Field | Type | Description |
 |--------------|---------|------------|